BriNew/uhs-vocab/README.md

-### uhs-vocab-app - a project that brought together everything I had been learning about node.
+### uhs-vocab-app

-I teach medical English at the University of Health Sciences in Vientiane, Laos.
+ສະບາຍດີ, I teach medical English at the University of Health Sciences in Vientiane, Laos.
 There is a lack of uniformity in English to Lao dictionaries, physical or digital.
 These dictionaries generally do not include technical terminology.
 This problem led to confusion as the students would be consulting different dictionaries in and out of class.
 The creation of this app goes side by side with the creation of a new curriculum for the English